wp-plugins/thin-out-revisions/readme.txt

 * Disable revisioning while bulk editing
 * Delete revisions on initial publication

-To use these powerful new features, go to the 'Settings' - 'Thin Out Revisions' admin page and turn them on.
+To use these powerful new features, go to the 'Settings' - 'Thin Out Revisions' admin page and turn them on (fig. 4).

+= Additional Feature in 1.2 =

+Thin Out Revisions 1.2 introduced the 'Revision Memo' feature.
+It enables to put a short text note on revisions.
+See last two pictures (fig. 5, 6) in screenshots page.
+Make sure that you check the 'Revision Memo' screen option in Edit Post (Edit Page) screen.

 = More to Describe =